onqtam/headjack/src/incentives_algorithms.md

 what if you could use something snapchat-like, but without the streaks gamification that gets you back a lot more?

+> "It takes discipline not to let social media steal your time." - [Alexis Ohanian](https://www.azquotes.com/quote/900336)

 most modern diseases are diseases of abundance - including "information" Naval https://youtu.be/3qHkcs3kG44?t=4603